Pictures of Famous 17 Mile Drive in California ~ Pebble Beach and Seacoast

 As a youngster he had enjoyed a trip to California with his mother and had taken the slides which I got to view after we were married.

 These succulent plants seem to thrive along the moderate climate of the salty coastline in the area of Monterrey and Carmel as well as the 17 Mile Drive which is the subject of this article.

-According to the link inserted here, it is actually an invasive species of plant life that easily spreads and chokes out other endemic species of plants.
+It is actually an invasive species of plant life that easily spreads and chokes out other endemic species of plants.

-It does however provide protection against beach erosion.
+Ice plant does however provide protection against beach erosion.

 One thing is certain...Ice Plant provides a colorful palate pleasing to the eye!

 As my friend and I were traveling along this 17 Mile Drive Scenic Tour, we often stopped our car and got out to enjoy the beauty of the different areas.

 Part of the circuitous route is along the coastline where one passes world class golf courses among other things and then the tour heads inland.

 There is a fee to travel this route, but we thought it well worth the money to be able to enjoy...if ever so briefly...these magnificent views.